 Other regions in Kenya

-Despite its small size, Amboseli is one of the most popular parks in Kenya, due in large part to its stunning views of Mt.
+Amboseli National Park is one of the most popular safari parks in Kenya, due in large part to its stunning views of Mt.
 Kilimanjaro, as well as its excellent game viewing.
-The region consists primarily of grassland and bush, with only limited woodland, allowing for easy game viewing.
-The game is rich and varied, with lion, buffalo, cheetah, leopard, and huge elephant herds.
+Amboseli consists primarily of grassland and bush, with only limited woodland, allowing for easy game viewing.
+The game is rich and varied, with lion, leopard, and huge elephant herds among the regular sightings.

 Chyulu Hills & Tsavo National Parks are located in south eastern Kenya between Kilimanjaro and the coast.
 They are among Kenya's oldest and largest parks, and home to an incredible array of wildlife.
 Classic game-safari territory, Tsavo East and West are defined by their open plains and savannah bushland, just what East Africa is famous for.

 The Laikipia Plateau sits atop the equator line at the very heart of Kenya.
 Developed in the 19th-century as ranch land by colonialists, Laikipia is today famous as a vast wilderness the size of Wales.
 Wildlife in the region is superb, with large populations of rhino, wild dog and elephant.
 Activities range from Masai-led walking safaris and 4x4 game drives, to horse and even camel riding safaris.